 - You have breath odor and signs of a respiratory infection, such as fever, cough, or face pain with discharge from the nose.

 Your doctor will take a medical history and perform a physical exam.

 You may be asked the following medical history questions:

-The physical examination will include a thorough examination of the mouth and the nose.
+The physical exam will include a thorough inspection of the mouth and the nose.
 A throat culture may be taken if you have a sore throat or mouth sores.

 In rare cases, diagnostic tests that may be performed include:

 - Blood tests to screen for diabetes or kidney failure

 - X-ray of the abdomen